 xer [vuestras altezas]|

-The symbol alphabet is as follows.
+The following is my reconstruction of the symbol alphabet before I was aware of Galende Diaz (1994).
 (Some variant styles are included for reference's sake.)

 xap da, d-